PeterLu7799/documents/Energy Efficiency Guild.md

 2. The following items will aspect the thermal problem

-	* Overhead - represents energy use as a result of bringing up radios and other system resources.
+	* Overhead - represents energy use as a result of bringing up radios and other system resources your app needs to perform work.
-	* High CPU Utilization
+	* High CPU Utilization - CPU usage of greater than 20%.
 	* Network And Bluetooth Activity
 	* Location Activity
 	* High GPU Utilization